meeber/style-type-thing/README.md

 Elegance in code matters.
 It just doesn't matter as much as other values.

-Many ESLint rules disallow language features or coding styles that achieve conciseness but at too high of a cost in terms of other values.
+Many ESLint rules disallow language features or coding styles that make the code more concise but at too high of a cost in terms of other values.

 ### Performance

-Performance doesn't matter.
-Most of the time.
-Or rather, a small gain in performance usually isn't worth whatever sacrifice that must be made to achieve it.
+Performance doesn't matter except when it does.

+In most situations, a small gain in performance isn't worth whatever sacrifice that must be made to achieve it.
 But there are exceptions.
-Performance is the one value that can suddenly and drastically increase in priority, all the way from last to first, not replacing correctness but rather combining with it.
+Performance is the one value that can suddenly and drastically increase in priority, all the way from last to second, not replacing correctness but rather combining with it.
 That's because when there's a problem with performance, it's usually so severe that the software no longer fulfills its requirements, and is thus no longer correct.
-In such cases, the performance problem must be fixed at any cost.
+In such cases, the performance problem must be fixed at almost any cost.

 In some projects, performance is so critical that it should be assumed forever intertwined with correctness.
 But for the vast majority of projects, in the vast majority of situations, no other value should be sacrificed in the name of performance.